sragu/skeleton-web/Readme.md

 * standard & gulp-standard for javascript lint
 * mocha w/chai for tests
 * Karma for running tests
+* connect for live-reload and development setup

 ##Todo:

-* gulp tasks for karma
+* javascript build setup to create distribution of assets
 * segregate unit and e2e test with mocks for js
-* live coding and debug lifecycle
 * sample with fetch api
 * sample with promises and adding chai-as-promised with karma
+* sass setup